dev-protocol/docs.devprotocol.xyz/content/en/pages/2500-niwa/discord-guild.md

   title: Tokenize Discord guild
 ---

+The Founder of the community can now tokenize the discord community and get support from their community using social tokens.
+The token that they will earn can use to fund upcoming events and reward active community members.

-Steps to tokenize your Discord guild
+## Steps to tokenize your Discord guild

 Note: You can practice these steps on your own by using testnet.
 Get [free matic](https://faucet.polygon.technology/) in order to pay the gas fee.